swiftlang/swift-evolution/proposals/0295-codable-synthesis-for-enums-with-associated-values.md

 behavior should more closely follow the structure of the types that are encoded.
 A future proposal could add customization options to change the structure to meet individual requirements.

+### Parameterless cases

+Alternative ways to encode these cases have been discussed and the following problems have been found:

+1. Encode as plain values, as we do today with `RawRepresentable`

+The problem with this is that `Decoder` does not have APIs to check which type of container is present and adding such APIs would be a breaking change.
+The existing APIs to read containers are `throws`, but it is not specified in which cases an error should occur.

+2. Encode as empty `Keyed-` / `UnkeyedContainer`

+It was initially proposed to encode this case as an empty `KeyedContainer`, but in the first review it was pointed out that there is no good justification to favor `Keyed-` over `UnkeyedContainer` for reasons of backwards compatibility.

+3. Encode as `nil`

+This representation is problematic, because `Encoder` implementations can decide to drop `nil` values, which would also mean losing the key and with it the ability to identify the case.